Contents

 How does AI sentiment analysis work on support tickets?

 AI sentiment analysis uses natural language processing to evaluate the tone, word choice, and emotional cues in customer messages.
 The system classifies each message as positive, negative, or neutral and assigns an intensity score.
 These classifications then trigger automated actions like queue re-ordering, agent escalation, or dynamic SLA adjustment.
+For more on the underlying mechanics, see our guide on how AI customer service works.

 Can sentiment analysis detect sarcasm or context-specific language?

-What is the difference between sentiment analysis and intent detection?
+What’s the difference between sentiment analysis and intent detection?

 Sentiment analysis measures how a customer feels (happy, frustrated, angry).
 Intent detection identifies what the customer wants to accomplish (request a refund, check order status, escalate a complaint).
-The most effective prioritization systems use both together to route tickets accurately and respond appropriately.
+The most effective prioritisation systems use both together to route tickets accurately and respond appropriately.

-Will AI sentiment prioritization replace human agents?
+Will AI sentiment prioritisation replace human agents?

 Is sentiment analysis useful for small eCommerce teams?